curl/curl/docs/cmdline-opts/cookie.md

 using this in combination with the --location option or do multiple URL transfers on the same invoke.

-If the file name is exactly a minus ("-"), curl instead reads the contents from stdin.
-If the file name is an empty string ("") and is the only cookie input, curl will activate the cookie engine without any cookies.
+If the filename is exactly a minus ("-"), curl instead reads the contents from stdin.
+If the filename is an empty string ("") and is the only cookie input, curl activates the cookie engine without any cookies.

 The file format of the file to read cookies from should be plain HTTP headers (Set-Cookie style) or the Netscape/Mozilla cookie file format.